joopzodra/dashboard-angular-mat/README.md

 Also there are pages for reading full news items, full tech news items, more weather information and more stockexchange data.

+## Accessability
+The app can be navigated with the keyboard.
+It's also adapted to screenreaders.

 ## Angular Material
 The app is build with Angular and Angular Material.